NEWS

 (The match against Iwata will be played soon after the last match.
 What should Iwata be careful of?)

 "Compared to our last match, we have a few injured players, but Jermaine (Ryo) is back.
-I think we have become a team that excels at low defense in recent matches.
+I think we have become a team that excels at low defense in recent Trial.
 We have been able to counter from there.
 Also, when we get into the final third, we make a lot of crosses, and our strikers move in and attack.
-I predict that we will be in possession of the ball in this match.
+I predict that we will be in possession of the ball in Trial.
 I think we will need to move in front of the goal.
 We want to create one-on-one and two-on-one situations while changing sides.
-We want to play with a good balance, but I don't think we have allowed the opponents to create many chances in recent matches.
+We want to play with a good balance, but I don't think we have allowed our opponents to create many chances in recent Trial.
 Still, I think there are areas where we can improve, such as by tightening up the details, on defense."

 "I think it's becoming a trend that many young players join the team and develop there.
 Hiroki has been telling me since I first came here that he had a dream of playing in the A-League.
 It means he's leaving here on a good note and heading there."